Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-will help children become more familiar with factors and multiples, and in order to find all the lines, a systematic approach is required.
-It will encourage learners to talk to each other and provides a good context in which to discuss different methods of approach.
-It has lots of scope for being
+will help children become more familiar with factors and multiples.
+Moreover, a systematic approach is required in order to find all the lines.
+It will encourage learners to talk to each other, and it provides a good context in which to discuss different methods of approach.
+It has lots of scope

 You could introduce this problem by showing the group the interactivity in an edited form.
 Click on the 'View Editor' button and you can then choose the numbers of rows, columns and the length of a 'winning' line.
 If you choose to have a $4$ by $4$ grid of numbers $1$ to $16$.
 You can change the numbers to drag onto the grid by clicking in the corners of them and increasing or decreasing

 them so choose to make lines of three and drag the numbers $3$, $5$ and $10$.
 Tell the children that you are going to make lines of three, but they have to work out the rules for making a line.
 Make one line (e.g. the $5$, $10$ and $3$ over the $1$, $2$ and $3$ respectively) and invite the children to talk to each other about what they think the rules are at this stage.
 Then give them another

 line (e.g. the $5$, $10$ and $3$ over the $1$, $5$ and $9$ respectively) and ask them to talk further to clarify the rules.
 You could give them another line before having a whole-class discussion about the rules.

 Once you have established the rules, you could set the challenge of finding lines of four with the $1$ to $25$ grid.
 Children could use the interactivity or a copy of this sheet.
 Give them time to work in pairs without saying too much more and then bring them all together